 Best for Gig Musicians

-The Michael Kelly MKE5AQC is the perfect bass guitar to accompany gig musicians for their nightly gigs.
+The Michael Kelly MKE5AQC is the perfect bass guitar in Singapore to accompany gig musicians for their nightly gigs.
 Not only is it of the perfect weight, it features a body shape and contour for maximised comfort while travelling and playing.

 As per its hardware, it boasts innovative pickups and controls that haven’t been seen in other models of bass guitars before.
 It also comes with a bypass switch that makes it easier to shift from one tone to another.